Offices in New Bedford, Easton & Hyannis

 While confronting our own mortality is not pleasant, creating an estate plan is a responsible way to prepare for the expected and the unexpected.
 Through the years, many clients have come to us never having prepared a will, and they are not alone — more than 60 percent of adults in the U.S. don’t have a will.
 When you work with the experienced professionals at Surprenant & Beneski, P.C., we will take the time to understand your circumstances and help design an estate plan that considers all of your objectives.

 At Surprenant & Beneski P.C., we believe that estate planning is for everyone.
 Our attorneys work with clients from all walks of life to establish estate plans that will protect their interests and their loved ones.
 Whether you only need a will-based estate plan or can benefit from a more complex trust-based plan, you will have confidence knowing that our legal team is here to guide you through the process.
 We also have extensive experience designing business succession plans for family businesses and owners of professional practices as part of a comprehensive estate planning strategy.
 Today is the day to start planning your estate.
-Please contact our office to set up a consultation.
+We have offices conveniently located in Southeastern Massachusetts and Cape Cod.
+Please contact us to set up a consultation.